 We offer small grants to cemeteries to help digitize their records.
 Grants are limited to $5,000 maximum and require a 50/50 match, which may include a monetary match or donated goods and services.
 Find out more below.

-After you have completed the Cemetery Survey Form, you may apply for a grant to digitize the sexton burial records, including names, dates of death, etc. Cities, counties, cemetery districts, private cemeteries, and others with a vested interest in cemeteries may apply for matching grants to conduct this phase.
+Below you can download the grant application to apply for a grant to digitize the sexton burial records, including names, dates of death, etc. Cities, counties, cemetery districts, private cemeteries, and others with a vested interest in cemeteries may apply for matching grants to conduct this phase.
 The maximum grant per project is $5,000.
 See the requirements for contractors or consultants who may be hired to assist with the project.

 Final products from the grant may include: